niranjan-md/redirect-website/README.md

-Resources of my Redirect website
+Resources of a website which redirects people to my socials.